More and more organizations rely on social media to attract attention, such as the NPO (non profit organization) Greenpeace as already mentioned.

 Also in its latest campaign against the company BP, Greenpeace connects social media very effectively with real actions - mainly guerrilla actions.

-in a competition on their webseite.
+Greenpeace currently has graphic designers and other creative people rebrand the previous BP logo - in a competition on their webseite.
 The logo of the company is to be redesigned to match the dirty business of the BP-group.
 The previously submitted logos are all very creative.

-(British Petroleum) is changed into beelzebub profits, broken pipe, pollution business, big profit - it's never enough, best practices, big problem, best pest, poison black, yellow fever, british predator, big pollute, or peng bum.
+So BP (British Petroleum) is changed into beelzebub profits, broken pipe, pollution business, big profit - it's never enough, best practices, big problem, best pest, poison black, yellow fever, british predator, big pollute, or peng bum.
 Slogans were changed as well, for example "BP - we oil the world", "SBP - silent but deadly", "not so slick actually - BP", "BP - burn our planet", "BP - PB - planet breakup", "children could run it better - probably "," RIPBP "," BP - we united drill.
-It's definitely worth taking a look at the
+It's definitely worth taking a look at the picture gallery of submitted work!
+Should BP ever think of a rebranding, it would be easy for them to draw from the pool of logos of Greenpeace.
+However, whether these logos are good for BP's image is rather questionable.

 Meanwhile, Greenpeace activists attached a flag with BP's new logo (BP - British Polluters) at the BP headquarters in London.
 Youtube video: http://www.youtube.com/watch?v=gyEWwsm7wfQ